Tingye Li: Education and research

 In 1961, Li and his colleague A. Gardner Fox published a paper titled Resonant modes in a maser interferometer, which showed that "a laser beam bouncing back and forth between a pair of mirrors can resonate for a number of modes of energy distribution and for each of these traverse modes there is a different characteristic phase velocity and attenuation per transit."
 They used computer simulation techniques to obtain their data.
 This work was the first to point out that an open-sided resonator containing a laser medium should have unique modes of propagation, which is fundamental to the theory and practice of lasers.
 This work is now considered a classic and has been cited over 595 times (SCI) since its publication in 1961 until 1979 when Mr. Fox recalled and gave some remarks on their work.
+The work has been cited over 2000 times (Google Scholar) till Oct.
+2024.

 From the late 1960s, Li engaged in pioneering research on lightwave technologies and systems, which are now ubiquitously deployed in the telecommunications industry.
-In the late 1980s, when the whole world's attention on optical communication was still focused on a single-channel high speed solution, he and his team developed the world's first (sparse channel) WDM (Wavelength Division Multiplexing) system at AT&T Bell Labs.
-With the understanding that a technique that can only be put into real use if it remains backwards-compatible with existing technology, he (and his team) proposed and studied the use of optical amplifiers in WDM systems, which utilized the existing embedded base to create virtual fibers by putting more channels onto a single fibre.
+In the late 1980s, when the whole world's attention on optical communication was still focused on a single-channel high-speed solution, he and his team developed the world's first (sparse channel) wavelength-division multiplexing (WDM) system at AT&T Bell Labs.
+With the understanding that a technique can only be put into real use if it remains backward compatible with existing technology, he and his team proposed and studied the use of optical amplifiers in WDM systems, which utilized the existing embedded base to create virtual fibers by putting more channels onto a single fiber.
 Their experiment in 1992 at Roaring Creek turned out to be a "roaring success" as Li claimed in an interview, allowing 2.5 Gbit/s transmission per channel, the highest rate available at the time.
 The use of optical amplifiers changed the paradigm of network economics and is considered to be of revolutionary significance (though evolutionary in design) in the history of lightwave communications.

 Li was active in a number of academic societies.
 He was the initiator of many conferences in optical communication and has often been invited to give plenary speeches.
 Because of his outstanding contribution and spirit of service, he was elected the President of the Optical Society of America (OSA) in 1995.
 He was also a member of the National Academy of Engineering, the Academia Sinica (Taiwan) and the Chinese Academy of Engineering.